Auburn City

 How many schools are in Auburn City?

-Auburn City has 13 schools, including 1 high, 4 other, 2 middle, 6 elementary.
+Auburn City has 13 schools, including 1 high, 4 combined, 2 middle, 6 elementary.
 Total enrollment is 9,492 students.

 How much does Auburn City spend per student?